Scheele's green: Uses

-Scheele's Green was used as a color for paper, e.g. for wallpapers and paper hangings, and in paints, wax candles, and even on some children's toys.
-It was also used to dye cotton and linen.
-Scheele's Green is more brilliant and durable than the then-used copper carbonate pigments.
+Scheele's green was used to color wallpapers, paper furniture linings, and textiles used in clothing and bookbindings, along with paints, wax candles, and even some children's toys.
+Scheele's green is more brilliant and durable than the then-used copper carbonate pigments.
 However, because of its copper content it tends to fade and blacken when exposed to sulfides, whether in the form of atmospheric hydrogen sulfide or in pigment mixtures based on or containing sulfur.
-Emerald green, also known as Paris Green, was developed later in an attempt to improve Scheele's Green.
+Emerald green, also known as Paris green, was developed later in an attempt to improve Scheele's green.
 It had the same tendency to blacken, but was more durable.

-By the end of the 19th century, both greens were made obsolete by cobalt green, also known as zinc green, which is far less toxic.

-Scheele's Green was used as an insecticide in the 1930s, together with Paris Green.

-Despite evidence of its high toxicity, Scheele's Green was also used as a food dye for sweets such as green blancmange, a favorite of traders in 19th-century Greenock; this led to a long-standing Scottish prejudice against green sweets.
+Despite evidence of its high toxicity, Scheele's green was also used as a food dye for sweets such as green blancmange, a favorite of traders in 19th-century Greenock; this led to a long-standing Scottish prejudice against green sweets.

+Scheele's green was used as an insecticide in the 1930s, together with Paris green.

 Toxicity

 In the 19th century, the toxicity of arsenic compounds was not readily known.
 Nineteenth-century journals contained reports of children wasting away in bright green rooms, of ladies in green dresses swooning, and of newspaper printers being overcome by arsenic vapors.
 There is one example of acute poisoning of children attending a Christmas party where dyed candles were burned.

 Although some European nations started banning arsenic-containing pigments in the 1830s and 1840s, Scheele's green did not completely fall out of favor until the 1860s.
-Publicity associated the 1861 death of 19-year-old Matilda Scheueur as a result of her job dusting artificial foliage with the pigment increased public awareness of the toxicity of Scheele's green.
-An article “Pretty Poison-Wreaths” described her repeated illness from arsenic poisoning leading to her death, and detailed autopsy findings of eyes and fingernails turned green from the pigment.
-By 1890's the last brand of wallpaper using it ceased production.
+Publicity associated with the 1861 death of 19-year-old Matilda Scheueur as a result of her job dusting artificial foliage with the pigment increased public awareness of the toxicity of Scheele's green.
+An article "Pretty Poison-Wreaths" described her repeated illness from arsenic poisoning leading to her death, and detailed autopsy findings of eyes and fingernails turned green from the pigment.
+By the 1890s the last brand of wallpaper using it ceased production.